hanachanX/ImageFileEditing/README.md

 Known Issue: The deleted files in the Explorer are not reflected in the list box.
 Please just reload App.

+* Version 2.7
+I have implemented a prompt generator.
+Please customize 'prompt.txt' as desired.

 * Version 2.6
 I have made it possible to compress the files in the left list box into a ZIP file.
 Please note that only image files are displayed in the list box, so please check in the explorer if you need to compress other types of files.
 Also note that PNG files are already heavily compressed, so there will be no change in size between the original image and the compressed file.